BlockGeeks0x01/py-asimov/docs/index.rst

 py-asimov
 ==============================

-Sign and send Asimov transaction with local private keys
+SDK for developing python script to test and deploy contracts on Asimov chain

 Contents
 --------